What is Zero Trust Architecture? 9 Steps to Implementation

 Stolen credentials/insider threat

-No matter what deployment method you choose, zero trust relies entirely on authenticating users and entities to networks or applications.
+No matter your chosen deployment method, zero trust relies entirely on authenticating users and entities to networks or applications.
 Stolen credentials or a malicious insider can undermine your zero trust goals.

 To mitigate this risk, you should consider:

-- Assigning additional attributes to access controls, including geolocation and IP address
+- Assigning additional attributes to access control policies, including geolocation and IP address

 - MFA to mitigate the use of stolen credentials